barbecuesteve/api-governance/exec-summary.md

 create a system that turns compliance into a platform feature and makes the right choice the easiest choice.

-This page shows how API governance reduces risk.
 For technical details, see the [technical design document](technical-design.md).
 For leader-level strategy, see the [main document](README.md).

 <br>November 2025